 New Zealand honey exports soared 41 per cent to a new record last year as the country benefited from demand for high-value manuka honey.

-The value of honey exports jumped to $285 million in 2015 from $202 million in 2014, the latest Statistics New Zealand data shows.
+The value of honey exports jumped to $285 million in 2015 from $202 million in 2014, according to the latest Statistics New Zealand data.

-Honey exports have surged from just $36 million a decade ago, driven by the popularity of manuka honey which is prized for its health benefits.
+The country's honey exports have surged from just $36 million a decade ago, driven by the popularity of honey sourced from the manuka tree, which is prized for its health benefits.

 "The honey industry is a real success story with strong growth in exports," said Primary Industries Minister Nathan Guy.
 "This is a good example of New Zealand producing high-quality products that attract a high price from premium consumers.
 The strong demand from overseas is likely to mean continued growth in the industry here.